andyboeh/esphome-sense-u/README.md

 These steps assume that your Sense-U is **not** paired to an app/the base station.
 If it is paired, then the pairing is lost.
 Technically, it is possible to connect the sensor to app/base station and ESPHome, but not at the same time.
 See section "Sharing baby code".

   1. Add the required configuration to the YAML file - see [example_sense-u.yaml](example_sense-u.yaml) for a template.
 Do not provide a baby code.
   2. Compile and upload, start log output.
-You will se a message similar to "Could not register UID, enable pairing mode and try again."
+You will see a message similar to "Could not register UID, enable pairing mode and try again."
   3. Enable pairing mode on the Sense-U button by double-shaking the sensor.
 It starts blinking.
   4. Observe the log, the next connection attempt should be successful.